 - World Health Organization (WHO)

-The WHO’s Ethics and Health Initiative examines a range of bioethical issues—such as access to health services, organ transplantation, and research with humans—raised by WHO’s own activities.
-To learn about bioethics activities in a specific WHO region, click on the appropriate link below.
+The WHO’s Ethics and Health Initiative examines a range of bioethical issues—such as access to health services and research with humans—raised by WHO’s own activities.
+Reports are generated regularly, here are some recent ones:

 The World Medical Association (WMA) is an international organization of over 95 medical associations.
 While it is best known for the Declaration of Helsinki, WMA has published a number of guidelines and reports that address standards in medical education, ethics, and science.